 The key here is being able to identify or predict an asset’s movement, ride the wave, and then exit the wave at the opportune time in order to position yourself favorably for the next wave.
 These routine price fluctuations or swings define markets, which rise and fall like waves.
 If you can spot when a market trends up or down, then you can capitalize on gains and cut your losses just as quickly.
 However, you don’t need perfect timing.
 Small gains can compound returns over time.

 Cryptocurrency market activity can be extremely volatile, meaning that swing trading within this context can be inherently profitable or risky and is therefore commensurate with market conditions themselves.
 Luckily, though, traders have a number of tools at their disposal that both minimize risk and ensure the best chances at profitability.
-Whereas technical analysis, for example, can be used to look for trading opportunities, fundamental analysis is useful when analyzing price trends and patterns.

 Simply put, technical analysis focuses on price and volume.
 By studying statistical trends, traders try to better understand the ways that supply and demand can impact changes in price, volume and volatility.
 Price patterns and trends based on historical performance are then used to identify signals according to things like market sentiment and psychology.

 The intrinsic value of any given asset or security is largely irrelevant, while patterns and trends are key, and traders are able to carry out complex analyses thanks to a toolkit that includes various techniques and indicators (we’ll highlight five of the best ones in the next section).
 In fact, many crypto traders use the same technical indicators found in legacy financial markets, including Relative Strength Index (RSI) indicator, Moving Average Convergence Divergence (MACD) indicator and Bollinger Bands (BB).